 This area is probably on every railfans bucket list of places to visit, and is well worth the time and effort to get here and take it all in... you won't be disappointed!
 Especially in the fall when the trees are turning, which is usually around mid October.

-To the west of Altoona, once "up on the ridge" above Gallitzin, the area is relatively easy to railfan for the most part, as route 53 follows the tracks fairly well, and the terrain is fairly flat.
+To the west of Altoona, once "up on the ridge" west of Gallitzin, the area is relatively easy to railfan for the most part, as route 53 follows the tracks fairly well, and the terrain is fairly flat.